ajith-kallar/Spotify_Clone/README.md

-fully functional spptify clone haveing all options .Useing HTML CSS and JS only.Site is fully responsive.
+#fully functional spptify clone haveing all options .
+Useing HTML CSS and JS only.Site is fully responsive.